StewSchrieff/riddlerHoopGame/README.md

 - Another rule that doesn't translate well - when is the game over?
 Of course, the game is over when one team reaches the 'base' hoop of the other team.
 However, this is also not so clear.
 Must you win a game of Rock Paper Scissors in the last hoop?
 Or is the last hoop good enough to win?
   - This simulation regards arriving in the last hoop as winning the game.
-This is
   - This is made easier by also assuming that winning a game of rock paper scissors allows you to progress.